Pagani Logo

 Pagani Logo History

 The company reflects its creator’s bold and creative spirit, who was not afraid to experiment.
-It manufactures carbon fiber supercars in small series or customized ones.
-Its main and very first project is the Pagani Zonda, presented in 1999.
+It manufactures carbon fiber supercars in small series or as custom builds.
+Its first and main project is the Pagani Zonda, introduced in 1999.
 The car’s design was inspired by jet aircraft.
-In 2011, the Zonda was replaced by a new Huayra model.
+In 2011, the Zonda was replaced by the new Huayra.
 The ideological successor differs from its predecessor in increased power and improved technical characteristics.

 What is Pagani?

 This company, founded by Horacio Pagani in San Cesario sul Panaro, near Modena, Italy, produces ultra-exclusive hypercars.
-The company creates some of the world’s most expensive and intricate cars; each vehicle is a masterpiece of engineering and art, featuring Mercedes-AMG engines, advanced carbon fiber composite materials, and refined interiors.
-Flagship models like the Zonda and Huayra embody automotive perfection, with production intentionally limited to maintain exclusivity and ensure the highest attention to detail.
+The company creates some of the world’s most expensive and intricate cars; each vehicle is a masterpiece of engineering and art, featuring Mercedes-AMG engines, advanced carbon-fiber composites, and refined interiors.
+Flagship models like the Zonda and Huayra embody automotive perfection, with production intentionally limited to maintain exclusivity and ensure the highest level of attention to detail.

 1992 – 2017